DewSam/Norah-Creative-AI/README.md

 ├── README.md             # Project documentation
 └── .gitignore            # Git ignore rules
 ```

+## Notes
+- Ensure your `.env` file contains valid API keys.
+- The application relies on external APIs and requires an active internet connection.
+- Make sure to enable image search for Google CSE (https://programmablesearchengine.google.com/about/)

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.